Sav22999/common-voice-android/README.md

 If you want to help to develop this app, you can open an “Issue” an send feedback about the features or bugs.
 In the “Screenshots” folder there are update screenshots of the app status and in the “Screenshots”>“0.0.0a (Draft)” you can find the original (initial) idea about the app.

-You can contribute also to translate the app:
+You can contribute also to translate the app, in two modes:

+**First mode**: Open an issue (use TRANSLATION template), then go to https://crowdin.com/project/common-voice-android choose your language (you can ask for a new language) and translate strings.

+**Second mode**:

-- Open an issue and tell us you want to translate in your language (specify it): in this way, other people can know you’re translating the app in that language
+- Open an issue and tell us you want to translate in your language (use TRANSLATION template): in this way, other people can know you’re translating the app in that language
 - Fork this repo and go to your repo-forked
 - Create a branch: “new-languages-<u>**lang**</u>”
 - Go to “Languages” and translate in your language the file “strings.xml” (it’s in English)